 Since nearly everyone is worried about the appearance of natural hair colour or grey hair, due to lack of salon appointments, I thought of featuring a hair colour brand this week.
 I already covered Schwarzkopf’s cruelty-free status a few weeks ago but now it is Wella’s turn.
-If you are serious on living cruelty-free this post might help you stay away from brands like Wella and opt for cruelty-free and maybe vegan hair dye brands instead.
-You might now know the answer of whether Wella is cruelty-free but just in case you want to know why you can read further my explanation.
+If you are serious about living cruelty-free this post might help you stay away from brands like Wella and opt for cruelty-free and maybe vegan hair dye brands instead.
+You might now know the answer to whether Wella is cruelty-free but just in case you want to know why you can read further my explanation.

 Does Wella test on animals?

 When I googled this question I got no result from Wella themselves.
 All I could find are answers from other cruelty-free bloggers.
 However, unless I am stuck, I prefer finding out on my own as a blog post could be outdated.
 So I have no answer to this question.
-Let’s move on the next questions.
+Let’s move on to the next questions.

 Is Wella owned by a parent that is not cruelty-free?

 Wella is owned by Coty.
 PETA lists Coty Inc as a brand that supports animal testing.